ontocord/BakLLaVA-Aurora/README.md

 Compute provided by the LUMI Supercomputer center and JUWELS Supercomptuer center.
 This is part of the [M*DEL](https://huggingface.co/Multi-Domain-Expert-Learning) project.
 See our page for all the participants.

-Check out our BakLLaVA project, which is a cooperation between A project in collaboration with [LAION](www.laion.ai), [Ontocord](www.ontocord.ai) and [Skunkworks OSS AI group](https://huggingface.co/SkunkworksAI).
+Check out our BakLLaVA project, which is a cooperation between A project in collaboration with the AI Open source organizations: [LAION](www.laion.ai), [Ontocord](www.ontocord.ai), [Skunkworks OSS AI group](https://huggingface.co/SkunkworksAI) and [AI Alignment Lab](https://github.com/Alignment-Lab-AI).